Rideau River: History

 In earlier times, the river was used as a transportation route between the Ottawa and Saint Lawrence River.
 The fertility of the lands along the banks of Rideau river attracted loyalist settlers looking for good farmlands, which led to growth of settlements in the surrounding regions.
-After the War of 1812, a waterway, designed by John By, was built through Rideau River connecting Kingston to Montreal.
+After the War of 1812, a waterway, designed by John By, was built through Rideau River connecting Kingston to Ottawa.